 Consultation: Thurs 4-5 pm in CSSE room G.8

 Students must attend two classes each week.
 These workshop-lecture classes will include lecture segments, tutorial work and assessments.
-The classes will usually run for 90 minutes.
+The classes will usually run for 90 minutes; occasionally if more material needs to be covered, we’ll instead have two 50 minutes sessions with a 10-min break.
 In-class tests will be held at 11am on Fridays.
 See the Schedule page for details.

 |Workshop Lecture||10am to 12||Wed||Murdoch lecture theatre (Arts G58)|